kalebpc/wsl-hostrdp/README.md

 # WSL-Remote-Desktop

-# Using Remote Desktop Connection for Windows 10 to get gui for wsl Ubuntu
+Using Remote Desktop Connection for Windows 10 to have GUI for wsl Ubuntu

 # More in depth info